António Simões: International career

-Simões made his debut with the Portugal national team on 6 May 1962, in a 1–2 friendly defeat with Brazil in São Paulo.
-He was a member of the squad that finished in third place in the 1966 World Cup in England, scoring the opener in the group stage opener against the same opponent (3–1 win).
+Simões made his debut with the Portugal national team on 6 May 1962, in a 2–1 friendly defeat to Brazil in São Paulo.
+He was a member of the squad that finished third in the 1966 FIFA World Cup in England, scoring the first goal in the group stage opener against the same opponent (3–1 win).

 The recipient of 46 caps with three goals, Simões missed the Brazil Independence Cup due to injury.
 He made his last appearance on 13 October 1973, in a 2–2 home draw against Bulgaria for the 1974 World Cup qualifiers.

 Simões joined Iran's coaching staff in April 2011, acting as assistant to compatriot Carlos Queiroz.
-He left in February 2014, due to personal reasons.
+He left in February 2014, for personal reasons.